Why is it important to support your local library?

 Statistics help us prove to local officials that the community uses the library, and they tell us what programs, events, services, and materials our community wants.

-Did you know most libraries offer online book clubs, books discussions, and story times?
+Did you know most libraries offer online book clubs, book discussions, and storytimes?

 91% of Americans ages 16 and older say public libraries are important to their communities, yet only 22% say that they know all or most of the services their libraries offer.Pew Research

-Cuyahoga County Public Library (CCPL), my local library, features a Zoom series of authors, performers, journalists, activists, and educators.
+My local library’s Cuyahoga County Public Library (CCPL) features a Zoom series of authors, performers, journalists, activists, and educators.
 All you need to do is reserve your spot online.
 Simple!

 Give Back to Your Library by Donating Your Time or Used Books and Join Friends of the Library

-If you donate money to charitable causes this time of year consider donating to your local library foundation.
-That way you give back directly to those in your community.
+If you donate money to charitable causes this year, consider donating to your local library foundation—that way, you give back directly to those in your community.